Opyd/ajax_listing/README.md

 # AJAX product list website
 ## Description
 This site presents the possibilities offered by the AJAX technique.
 The project uses XML and JSON.
-Dummy data is served by simple API written in Express.js
+Dummy data is served by simple API written in Express.js, then the data is processed by the script and displayed on the page
 ## Usage

 - Install dependencies